misselizabethjohnson/UnitReconciliation/README.md

 directory.

 ## Requirements
--Python 3.x
+* Python 3.x
--"recon.in" text file w/ appropriate formatting:
+* "recon.in" text file w/ appropriate formatting:
 ### recon.in
 This required text file contains the initial account cash and positions, the transactions that occurred, and the final